 1) I'm wash and wear/cash and carry with a minimum wage frame of mind, my tastes are pretty simple, and chances are you'll see me in jeans/shorts and a t-shirt.
-I have little interest in style so I often surprise people when I do dress up.
+I have little interest in style or fashion.
+Of course my style might be not having a style (?).

 2) I've lived and worked in a lot of difficult places and learned to realize at a relatively young age that everyday is a gift.
 No matter how bad I might think my day is, it's really not that bad.

 4) You will most likely not find me snowboarding, at a Canucks game, at a lounge having drinks, a restaurant having appetizers, or dancing at a club.

-7) I've spent close to 3 years of my life in Africa, but I've also lived in Europe, Australia, and Asia as well as touring extensively in quite a few other places.
-I tend to travel very regularly as my work allows for quite a bit of time off and try to take a trip somewhere every 3-4 months.
+7) I've spent close to 3 years of my life in Africa, but I've also lived in Europe, Australia, and Asia as well as touring in quite a few other places.
+I've backpacked for several months at a time but in recent years have grown to like the 1-3 week trip.

-8) I've been described as being go with the flow, am rarely in a rush, and tend to walk slow because I take short steps.
+8) I've been described as being go with the flow, am rarely in a rush, and walk slow because I take short steps.